Top Things To Do In Seoul: Palaces

 This is one of the palaces the Japanese tried to sully by installing a zoo, botanical gardens, and a greenhouse.
 The zoo is gone–well, it moved to Seoul Grand Park.
 The greenhouse still remains.
 It’s a conglomeration of Korean and Japanese gardens.

 - The Greenhouse – It’s a classic Victorian iron-wrought greenhouse.
 Kinda reminds me of The Crystal Palace.
 It still displays exotic plants.
-As of this posting, the greenhouse is closed for maintenance and will re-open in November 2017.

 - Chundangji Pond – Half the pond used to be a personal rice field that the king tended.
 The garden in the middle is a classic “plant it and forget it” Korean garden.
 Every plant has a purpose and then left to its own path.